Jimmy Page: Interest in the occult

 I feel Aleister Crowley is a misunderstood genius of the 20th century.
 It is because his whole thing was liberation of the person, of the entity and that restrictions would foul you up, lead to frustration which leads to violence, crime, mental breakdown, depending on what sort of makeup you have underneath.
 The further this age we're in now gets into technology and alienation, a lot of the points he's made seem to manifest themselves all down the line. ...
 I'm not saying it's a system for anybody to follow.
 I don't agree with everything but I find a lot of it relevant and it's those things that people attacked him on, so he was misunderstood. ...
 I'm not trying to interest anyone in Aleister Crowley any more than I am in Charles Dickens.
 All it was, was that at a particular time he was expounding a theory of self-liberation, which is something which is so important.
 He was like an eye to the world, into the forthcoming situation.
 My studies have been quite intensive, but I don't particularly want to go into it because it's a personal thing and isn't in relation to anything apart from the fact that I've employed his system in my own day to day life. ...
 The thing is to come to terms with one's free will, discover one's place and what one is, and from that you can go ahead and do it and not spend your whole life suppressed and frustrated.
 It's very basically coming to terms with yourself.

-Page was commissioned to write the soundtrack music for the film Lucifer Rising by Crowley admirer and underground movie director Kenneth Anger.
-Page ultimately produced 23 minutes of music, which Anger felt was insufficient because the film ran for 28 minutes and Anger wanted the film to have a full soundtrack.
-Anger claimed Page took three years to deliver the music and the final product was only 23 minutes of "droning".
-The director also slammed the guitarist in the press by calling him a "dabbler" in the occult and an addict and being too strung out on drugs to complete the project.
+Page was commissioned to write soundtrack music for the film Lucifer Rising by a fellow Crowley admirer and underground movie director Kenneth Anger.
+Page ultimately produced 23 minutes of music for the film.
+Anger thought this was insufficient; he wanted a full soundtrack for the 28-minute film.
+Anger claimed Page took three years to deliver the music and the final product was only "droning".
+The director also slammed the guitarist in the press by calling him a "dabbler" in the occult and an addict too strung out on drugs to complete the project.
 Page countered that he had fulfilled all his obligations, even going so far as to lend Anger his own film editing equipment to help him finish the project.
-Page released the Lucifer Rising music on vinyl in 2012 via his website as Lucifer Rising and other sound tracks.
-Side one contained "Lucifer Rising – Main Track", whilst side two contained the tracks "Incubus", "Damask", "Unharmonics", "Damask – Ambient", and "Lucifer Rising – Percussive Return".
-Page remarked: "... there was a request, suggesting that Lucifer Rising should come out again with my music on.
+Page released the Lucifer Rising music on vinyl in 2012 via his website as Lucifer Rising and Other Sound Tracks.
+Side one contained "Lucifer Rising – Main Track", while side two contained the tracks "Incubus", "Damask", "Unharmonics", "Damask – Ambient", and "Lucifer Rising – Percussive Return".
+Asked if he had ever reconciled with Anger, Page remarked that, shortly after his website had announced the LP's upcoming release, "curiously enough there was a request, suggesting that Lucifer Rising should come out again with my music on.
 I ignored it."